NAThompson/performance_tuning_tutorial/README.md

 $ ./perf
 ```

 ^ I like doing source builds of `perf`.
 Not only because I often don't have root, but also because `perf` improves over time, so I like to get the latest version.
+For example, new hardware counters were recently added for the Power9 architecture.

+---

+## Please do a source build for this tutorial!

+A source build is the first step to owning your tools, and will help us all be on the same page.

 ---